Wago-Norge/Docker-Support-and-Documentation/Docker/Node-RED-Tutorial/tutorial.md

 # Node-RED Tutorial
-If anything is unclear, please do not hesitate to contact me at [hakon.skaug@wago.com](mailto:hakon.skaug@wago.com)
+If anything is unclear, please do not hesitate to contact me at [hakon.skaug@wago.com](mailto:hakon.skaug@wago.com) or +47 22 30 94 78.

 “Node-RED is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.” (www.nodered.org)
 Node-RED is special because it is, unlike other ways of programming, a more visual way of programming and knitting together different services.